DJaySky/SkyConsole/README.md

 **run [file].[type]:**
 >**Description**
 Runs the specified exe, bat, or lua file.
 If no file extension is specified, the command searches for exe files, bat files, and lua files with the name `file`, in that order.
-This means that exe files have priority over all other runnable file types.
+Exe files and bat files have higher priority in the search than lua files.
+This means that if you have an exe and a lua file with the same name, the exe file will run.
 ><br>**Parameters**
 `file`: The name of the file to be ran
 `type`: The type of the file to be ran.
 See the command's description for additional information on file types

-**pack:**
+**pack [luaFile] [appName]:**
 >**Description**
 Packs a lua file into an exe file, using rtc.
+><br>**Parameters**
+`luaFile`: The .lua file to pack, written as `[name].lua`
+`appname`: The name and path of the exe that the `luaFile` will be packed into
 ><br>**Notes**
 This command does **not** require rtc to be installed and exposed to the path, as it comes with the app's installation.